guidance-guarantee-programme/pension_guidance/content/leave_pot_untouched.md

 You don’t pay tax while the money stays in your pot.
 You can still pay into it up to your [annual allowance](https://www.gov.uk/tax-on-your-private-pension/annual-allowance).

-Money you leave in your pot can be passed on [passed on](/when-you-die) tax free if you die before the age of 75.
+Money you leave in your pot can be [passed on](/when-you-die) tax free if you die before the age of 75.

 ## Fees and investment risk